mdditt2000/kubernetes-1-19/cis 2.8/multi-deployment-nginx/README.md

-# Multi-Cluster OpenShift/Kubernetes using BIG-IP DNS Failover and NGINX
+# Multi-Cluster OpenShift/Kubernetes using BIG-IP DNS Failover with Nginx Ingress Controller

 Today, organizations are increasingly deploying multiple container environment.
 Deploying multiple environment can improve availability, isolation and scalability.
 This user-guide demonstrates how F5 Container Ingress Services (CIS) can automate BIP-IP with Nginx Ingress Controller to provide Ingress services for a multiple platform-agnostic container environments using DNS failover